Metric minimizing surfaces revisited: Introduction

 \section{Introduction}

 \parbf{Main result.} Assume $s$ is a Lipschitz embedding of the disc $\DD$ into the Euclidean space $\RR^3$.
-We say $s$ is \emph{metric minimizing} if its intrinsic metric is minimal.
+We say $s$ is \emph{metric-minimizing} if its intrinsic metric is minimal.
 Explicitly, this means that if a map $s'\:\DD\to \RR^3$ agrees with $s$ on $\partial \DD=\SS^1$ and fulfills

 for all curves $\gamma$ in $\DD$, then equality holds for all curves $\gamma$.